Overview

 Pricing Effects

-To understand how price affects profitability, one can separated the effects of price on both terms in the profitability equation.
-The working assumption when determining the effects of price changes is that the firm will produce the exact amount of goods that the market demands at any price point.
+To understand how price affects profitability, one can separate the effects of price on both terms in the profitability equation.
+The working assumption when determining the effect of price changes is that the firm will produce the exact amount of goods that the market demands at any price point.
 That is, if the firm raises prices, it will then decrease production to match the new demand.

 Marginal Cost equals Marginal Revenue